Neural Moving Horizon Estimation for Robust Flight Control: Experiments

 \subsection{Efficient Learning for Accurate Estimation}

-In this numerical experiment, we compare NeuroMHE with the state-of-the-art estimator NeuroBEM~\cite{bauersfeld2021neurobem} to demonstrate the first feature claimed at the beginning of the this section.
-We use the same flight dataset presented in~\cite{bauersfeld2021neurobem}, which is collected in the world's largest indoor motion capture room from various agile and extreme flights.
-The ground-truth data (quadrotor states and disturbance) can be obtained from the dataset and the model of the experiment quadrotor (\ref{eq:quadrotor model}).
-Hence, we train NeuroMHE from the estimation error using supervised learning.
-Specifically, we use Algorithm~\ref{alg: analytical solution} to compute the gradients $\frac{{\partial {\hat {\bm {\mathop{ {\rm x}}\nolimits}} }}}{{\partial {\bm \theta} }}$, build the loss function $L$ using the estimation error, and apply gradient descent to update the neural network parameters ${\bm \varpi}$.
-The ground-truth disturbance forces and torques are computed by
+In this numerical experiment, we compare NeuroMHE with the state-of-the-art estimator NeuroBEM~\cite{bauersfeld2021neurobem} using the same flight dataset presented in~\cite{bauersfeld2021neurobem}, which was collected in the world's largest indoor motion capture room from various agile and extreme flights.
+The ground-truth data (quadrotor states and disturbance) can be obtained from the dataset and the quadrotor dynamics model.
+To be consistent with NeuroBEM, we train NeuroMHE from the estimation error using supervised learning.
+Specifically, we use Algorithm~\ref{alg: analytical solution} to compute the gradients $\frac{{\partial {\hat {\mathbf{x}} }}}{{\partial {\bm \theta} }}$, build the loss function $L$ using the estimation error, and apply gradient descent to update the neural network parameters ${\bm \varpi}$.
+The ground-truth disturbance forces and torques $\bm {d} = \left [ {\bm F};{\boldsymbol {\tau} } \right ]$ are computed by